apache/pulsar/site2/website/versioned_docs/version-2.6.1/cookbooks-tiered-storage.md

 Pulsar uses multi-part objects to upload the segment data.
 It is possible that a broker could crash while uploading the data.
 We recommend you add a life cycle rule your bucket to expire incomplete multi-part upload after a day or two to avoid getting charged for incomplete uploads.

-When ledgers are offloaded to long term storage, you can still query data in the offloaded ledgers with Pulsar SQL.

 ## Configuring the offload driver